top of page

 🗒️ What Nervous System Regulation Really Is

-It isn’t always calm.
-It’s real.
+It isn’t always quiet.

 🗒️ Why “Calming Down” Misses the Point